sdetweil/MMM-Config/README.md

 **Disabled modules are left in config.js, just disabled.
 Otherwise, we would lose the configuration information , like api keys, latitude/longitude, etc.**

-# correcting or improving module presentation, seek the wiki link above
+# correcting or improving module presentation, see the wiki link above

 # Module installer<a name="minstaller"></a>